SocheataHour/QSB282_Lab6/README.md

 # QSB282_Lab6

-echo "A line I wrote on my local computer  " >> README.md git statusA line I wrote on my local computer
+A line I wrote on my local computer

+This is a line from RStudio.